 Post-baccalaureate level Certificates of Advanced Study in Education program includes an option in the following area: The Residency Teacher Certification.
 This option is normally completed by taking undergraduate level classes.
-All options are non-degree bearing.
 The description of this program and requirements are included in the Undergraduate Catalog.